thetastate1/RedSeaHA/README.md

 ### CONFIGURE HA

-9. The devices and entities will be exposed under the Node-RED Companion integration in HA.
+10. The devices and entities will be exposed under the Node-RED Companion integration in HA.
 Add these to your dashboard as required.
-10. Create automations (e.g. ReefMat roll replacement, Doser suppliment replacement, Feed mode for pumps)
+11. Create automations (e.g. ReefMat roll replacement, Doser suppliment replacement, Feed mode for pumps)

 ## TODO

 1. Add overskimming and level sensors for Pump/Skimmer
 2. Lights
+3. ATO
-3. Figure out what "st" and "pd" is for in setting pump values
+4. Figure out what "st" and "pd" is for in setting pump values
-6. Add manual doser capability and additional sensors
+5. Add manual doser capability and additional sensors
-7. ATO
+6. Enhance ReefWave to display all wave libraries, modify each from HA, and choose an active wave
-8. Perhaps there is a more efficient way to create HA sensors dynamically from a JS function call in node-red rather than creating a node for each sensor
+7. Perhaps there is a more efficient way to create HA sensors dynamically from a JS function call in node-red rather than creating a node for each sensor

 ## PAYLOADS